Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ## Editorial

 This is the part that comes last in the scientific process, but is the part that absolutely everybody has to go through.
 As such, I will report it first.
 When you have results you will have to write them up (or, even better, write while gathering results) and share them with the community.
-To do you will have to do some basic _editorial work_, which include the drafting, proof editing and submission of your manuscript.
+To do you will have to do some basic _editorial work_, which includes the drafting, proof editing, and submission of your manuscript.

 The drafting of a manuscript include the writing process in a format accepted by publishers.
 Despite the fact that _markdown_ is getting traction (I am using it right now to draft this document, and I suggest to use it for quick notes and code documentation), [Latex](#latex) is the standard in academic publishing.